 Dye has been playing a lot of nickel and he's also been covering the slot receiver primarily.
 He's probably been the most versatile DB, playing both corner and safety.

 He's more than held his own in the one-on-one's, despite giving size to the bigger Silver receivers.
 He's also made a couple of nice hits on running backs in scrimmages.

 Yesterday, during the morning session, he made a nice read on a pump fake by Manuel, made a good break on the ball and had a pick right in his hands en route to the end zone.
 But he dropped it.

-Kaveinga has probably looked the best of the linebackers for Team Red this week.
+Kaveinga has probably looked the best of UCLA's commits this week.
 He's so quick to the ball and he's excellent in run support.
 The coaches were yelling at him to stop hitting guys so hard.

 He's a hitter and my initial thoughts about him being a safety in college are fading since I do think he can play LB at his size.
+Think Reggie Carter when watching Kaveinga.
 He's a pretty quiet guy, but he's intimidating on the field.

 He was being interviewed by ESPNU and they made mention that he may be the hardest hitter on Team Red, according to what the coaches keep saying.

 E.J. has looked steady this week, and he had a good practice on Wednesday morning.
 He's had to play a little corner in practice, and like we mentioned during the summer, when he was playing corner at the B2G Elite Camp, Woods is a safety.